 Waking up and not remembering what just happened to you is pretty awful.
-It’s a terrible juxtaposition to how one would normally wake up, like in your bed or at home.
+It’s terribly uncomfortable, and downright disconcerting.

 But, waking up not knowing what happened to you, and realizing you’re in the back of a vehicle is even worse.